sthalles/sthalles.github.io/_posts/2020-10-12-svd-for-regression.markdown

   <figcaption>Rank-n approximations for the input matrix (an image) $A$ for various ranks.</figcaption>
 </figure>

-And as we continue combining the columns of $U$ with rows of $V^T$, scaled by corresponding $\sigma$, we get the next best rank-i approximation of the data matrix $A$.
+And as we continue combining the columns of $U$ with rows of $V^T$, scaled by the corresponding $\sigma$, we get the next best rank-i approximation of the data matrix $A$.
 Indeed, that is another excellent application of the SVD--data compression.
 But that is a subject for another writing.

 <figure>
   <img class="img-responsive center-block" src="{{ site.url }}/assets/svd-for-regression/svd-image-reconstruction.gif" alt="....">